This website requires JavaScript.

 When you outsource customer service, you want to delegate agent management.
 But you don’t want to trigger the ‘silo effect’.
 The silo effect happens when communication fractures and information is not shared between departments & teams.

-In essence, you don’t want the benefits you reap from outsourcing to come at the expense of quality and customer satisfaction
+In essence, you don’t want the benefits you reap from customer service outsourcing to come at the expense of quality and customer satisfaction

 So, how do you combat the extra degree of separation between business and customer when customer service is outsourced?

-A successful partnership between a BPO and business comes down to two things: training and communication.
+A successful partnership between a BPO and a business comes down to two things: training and communication.

-Furthermore, the outsourcing company needs continuous feedback throughout the hiring and training process.
+Furthermore, the outsourced customer service provider needs continuous feedback throughout the hiring and training process.
 Fearless feedback is the force behind constructive and honest discussions.

-Workforce allocation is handled by the outsourcing company, but having input from the client is very important for a healthy relationship.”
+Workforce allocation is handled by the customer service outsourcing company, but having input from the client is very important for a healthy relationship.

 Problem #3: Consistency & calibration